CCJ 221. Introduction to Criminology. 3 Hours.

 CCJ 414.
 Criminology of Sport.
 3 Hours.

-This course will examine the ways in which and deviant behaviors are embedded in the sporting process.
+This course will examine the ways in which criminal and deviant behaviors are embedded in the sporting process.
 The course will provide an overview of various social and legal responses to criminal and deviant behaviors related to sports.